davidwdraper/EFFV2/SOP1.md

 ## DTO-First Development

 - DTOs are canonical; domain data lives only in DTOs.
+- DTO data is used via getters but never lives outside the DTO.
 - Each DTO inherits from `DtoBase` and implements `IDto`.
 - DTO validates and authorizes its own data (getters/setters).
-- Multiple DTOs for same entity only with clear justification (e.g., internal vs. public view).
+- Multiple DTOs for same entity service only with clear justification (e.g., internal vs. public view).
 - If a DTO leaves the service boundary, it must be defined under `services/shared/src/dto/<slug>.<purpose>.dto.ts`.

 ---

 ## Template Service Types

-- `entity-crud`: DB-backed CRUD template (with live test DB).
+- `t_entity-crud`: DB-backed CRUD template (with live test DB).

+The following are templates yet to be built

 - `micro-orchestrator (MOS)`: cross-service coordination.
+Multiple DTO types expected.
 - `api-adapter`: interfaces external APIs.
 - `daemon`: cron/background task.
   Each is fully runnable by cloning and assigning a port.